shawn61cp/calibre2jellyfin/README.md

 1. In your browser navigate to "https://github.com/shawn61cp/calibre2jellyfin"
 2. Click the green "Code" button
 3. In the resulting dropdown, just over halfway down, find and click on "Download ZIP".
 4. Save the zip file somewhere convenient and extract it.
-We will call this <extract folder>.
+We will call this EXTRACT_FOLDER.
-5. Change to directory <extract folder>/calibre2jellyfin-main
+5. Change to directory EXTRACT_FOLDER/calibre2jellyfin-main
 6. In a terminal:
 7.      <code>$ chmod 755 calibre2jellyfin.py</code>
 8. Choose a location to install the script.
 You may want to add this location to your path.
-We will call this <install folder>.
+We will call this INSTALL_FOLDER.
 9. In a terminal:
-10.     <code>$ cp calibre2jellyfin.py <install folder>/</code>
+10.     <code>$ cp calibre2jellyfin.py INSTALL_FOLDER/</code>
 11.     <code>$ cp calibre2jellyfin.cfg ~/.config/</code>
 </pre>